MarkFereday/CyclePlotForQlikSense/README.md

 Define one measure that is used to display both the trend line and the mean line for each seasonal element.
 For example, sum(Sales).

 ### Options
-* Define a calculation conditions
+* Define a calculation condition
 * Personalize the color of the trend and the mean line.

 ## Versions